hashgraph/hedera-transaction-tool/back-end/README.md

     kubectl exec -it <podname> -- psql -h localhost -U postgres --password -p 5432

 ## Adding a Local Organization to Your Local Development Environment
-In order to add the local organization to your front end application, you will need to provide an email and password.
+To add the local organization to your application, you will need to create an admin user.
+When you create your admin user, you will need to enter an email address and password.

 ### Create your admin
-To complete this step, you need your local database up and running.
+Make sure you need your local database up and running.
 The script will create a new admin user for your in your local database.
-1. Go to the backend/scripts folder and create a .env file
+1. Go to the `backend/scripts` folder
 2. Run the following command:
 ```
 pnpm run create-admin
 ```
-3. You will get prompted for an email address.
+3. Enter an email address.
 You can use any email address.
-4. You will get prompted for a password.
-You can enter any password
+4. Enter a password.
+You can enter any password.

 ### Add an Organization
 1. Go to the Transaction Tool application
 2. Add an organization
-3. Enter an organization name
+3. Enter a name for your local organization
 4. Enter the local server URL: https:/localhost:3001

 ### Resetting Local Postgres Data